What are the hottest Greek islands

-Weather-wise, Corfu and the other Ionian islands see maximum daytime temperatures of about 13-14ºC and you will still get an average of four hours of sunshine each day.
+Corfu and the other Ionian islands (including Paxos and Kefalonia) see maximum daytime temperatures of 13-14ºC and you will still get an average of 4 hours sunshine each day.
 Despite being much further south, Crete has similar daytime temperatures, with slightly more hours of sunlight in the day.
 Figures for other popular island destinations such as Mykonos and Santorini are pretty much the same.

-Early spring is when things start to look up and temperatures start to go up in the Greek islands.
+Early spring is when things start to look up and temperatures start to rise.
 On Corfu and in the other Ionian Islands the daytime maximums will be about 16ºC in March and 19ºC in April – very comfortable.
 The sea won’t yet have had time to warm up so look for a villa with a heated pool if you want to swim, or stay at a hotel with a heated pool.

 In Crete the daytime temperatures are similar to Corfu, but there will be more hours of sunshine and fewer days of rain.
-By April, Crete sees an average of eight hours of sunshine a day, which of course means much longer than that by the end of the month.
-You’ll also only have an average of five days on which it rains.
+By April, Crete sees an average of 8 hours of sunshine a day, which means much longer than that by the end of the month.
+You’ll only have an average of five days on which it rains.
 Crete is such a large island with high mountains that there are obviously local variations, so head for the south coast for the best of the temperatures and consider a villa with a pool.

 Santorini in the Cyclades has an almost identical climate to Crete in these months, as does Mykonos, so again look for villas or hotels with heated pools.

 These are the months when temperatures start to heat up nicely.
 Temperatures in Corfu jump to an average high of 23ºC in May and 28ºC in June, so those beach resorts start to look appealing.
 May is actually quite hot in Greece averaging 11 hours of sunshine a day, though Corfu does see more rain that most islands.